 As a nephrology fellow at Mayo Clinic's campus in Arizona, you will work closely with highly experienced academic faculty both within the Division of Nephrology and outside the division.
 Additional training opportunities in critical care medicine and kidney transplantation are also available.

-- Renal pathology.
+Renal pathology.
 Mayo Clinic's campus in Arizona processes approximately 800 renal biopsies each year.
 Fellowship training includes a dedicated four-week rotation in renal pathology with an opportunity to take aditional elective time in renal pathology.
-During this time, the fellow works closely with the renal pathologist reviewing biopses and receives one-on-one didactic training.

-- Renal physiology.
-A two-week rotation at Mayo Clinic's campus in Rochester that includes hands on and in-depth experience in urinalysis and microscopy, urine chemistry, and iothalamate clearance testing.
-Additional review of case studies of topics in electrolytes and acid-base, GFR measurement, supersaturation, and stone analysis and acute kidney injury biomarkers.
+Renal physiology.
+A two-week rotation at Mayo Clinic's campus in Rochester that includes hands on and in-depth experience in urinalysis and microscopy, urine chemistry interpretation, and iothalamate clearance testing.
+Additional review of case studies of topics in electrolytes and acid-base, GFR measurement, supersaturation, stone analysis, and acute kidney injury biomarkers.

-- Transplant nephrology.
+Transplant nephrology.
 The kidney transplantation experience at Mayo Clinic is comprehensive due to the very high volume of transplants performed.
-According to the Organ Procurement and Transplantation Network, Mayo Clinic's campus in Arizona has been consistently ranked among the top 5-10% of centers with respect to the total volume of kidney and pancreas transplants performed in the U.S. The high volume of transplant procedures provides the fellow with an excellent experience in managing kidney and pancreas recipients in both inpatient and outpatient settings.
+According to the Organ Procurement and Transplantation Network, Mayo Clinic's campus in Arizona has been consistently ranked among the top 5% of centers with respect to the total volume of kidney and pancreas transplants performed in the U.S. The high volume of transplant procedures provides the fellow with an excellent experience in managing kidney donors, and kidney and pancreas recipients in both inpatient and outpatient settings.
 Additionally, our transplant nephrologists are engaged in research involving a broad array of topics.

 The Nephrology Fellowship fulfills the requirements for subspecialty training in nephrology as stated by the American Board of Internal Medicine and is accredited by the Accreditation Council for Graduate Medical Education.